-Deep Instinct’s solution provides full protection for iOS security and Android security, based on multiple layers of protection.
-This includes a prediction & prevention first approach, followed by detection & response, against known and unknown cyber threats.
+Deep Instinct’s mobile security solution provides full protection for iOS security and Android security, based on multiple layers of protection.
+This includes a prediction & prevention first approach, followed by detection & response, against known and unknown mobile security threats.

 This is Prevention, Unlimited.

 Uses deep learning, the most advanced AI technology.
 The Deep Static Analysis provides far greater accuracy than signature and heuristic solutions, and is more accurate than classical machine learning algorithms, which suffer from lower detection rates and higher false positives.
-D-Client predicts and prevents any malicious application, and can also perform a full app scan during the initial installation or on-demand.
+D-Client predicts mobile security threats and prevents any malicious application.
+It can also perform a full app scan during the initial installation or on-demand.
 It can be configured to prevent or detect malicious apps, using different thresholds adapted to the organization’s needs.

 An additional layer of mobile application security is based on file reputation, both for known malicious and benign apps.

 Detects the behaviors of network attacks, including MitM (ARP Poisoning), SSL MitM, HOSTS file modification.

 Whitelist: Provides the ability to whitelist apps based on hash.